iraf-community/pyraf/docs/pyraf_tutorial.rst

 IRAF tasks such as ``tv.display`` that use the standard image display servers (**ximtool**, **SAOImageDS9**) should work fine.
-Interactive image display tasks such as ``imexamine`` work as well (as long as you are using the PyRAF graphics window for plotting.)
-Graphics output to the image display (allowing plots to overlay the image) is currently supported only through the IRAF kernel, but a PyRAF built-in kernel is under development.
+Interactive image display tasks such as ``imexamine`` work as well (as long as you are using the PyRAF graphics window for plotting).
+Graphics output to the image display (allowing plots to overlay the image) is supported only through the IRAF kernel, but a PyRAF built-in kernel is under development.